Wednesday, October 25, 2023

 So every time a living person is called the Image of someone else it's someone who they are the Son of in some sense.
 So the question then is can The Image of The Beast be understood as that rather then a normal Statue or Coin or whatever most people are usually thinking of?

-The main objection would be that if the Image is just a person why is it being able to speak and kill people treated as something attributed to the second beat?
+The main objection would be that if the Image is just a person why is it being able to speak and kill people treated as something attributed to the second beast?
 And why isn't the Image also punished in the Lake of Fire?

-Well both those questions could have the same answer, the Son in question isn't an adult yet, the actions legally attributed to them are really a puppet ruler and thus they aren't actually morally culpable for any of it.
+Well both those questions could have the same answer, the Son in question isn't an adult yet, the actions legally attributed to them are really as a puppet ruler and thus they aren't actually morally culpable for any of it.

 Naturally for an interpretation like this the fact that people will assume a Statue at first is intentional, this is why it takes "Wisdom" to understand what's going on here, don't jump to conclusions.
 Consider how the only time the Greek word for "mark" is used elsewhere in the New Testament it's in Acts 17:9 refers to Graven Images in a way that equates it with the Hebrew word translated "Graven" throughout the Hebrew Bible, that creates a further thematic connection to idolatry but it's also a reversal, now it's the worshipers being graven.